kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 - 🥞 **full-stack**: You probably guessed it from the previous point, but Redwood allows you to write web client and API code in a single project.
 - ☁ **serverless**: The backend code runs on serverless functions (for example, AWS Lambdas), although nothing is stopping you from using [third-party APIs](https://redwoodjs.com/cookbook/using-a-third-party-api).

-If you're more of a diagram person RedwoodJS looks like this (taken from their [homepage](https://redwoodjs.com/)):
+If you're more of a diagram person RedwoodJS looks like this (taken from the [homepage](https://redwoodjs.com/)):

 ![Structure of a deployed RedwoodJS app, with frontend and backend separation](/redwood-azure-postgresql/images/rw_structure_bgnd.png "Structure of a deployed RedwoodJS app")
 <figcaption>Structure of a deployed RedwoodJS app</figcaption>